How to Retarget Your Players: 4 Smart Video Game Marketing Strategies

 2. Retarget those who haven’t visited your site in a long time

 You might have an extensive email subscriber list.
 But chances are that some of these people have not interacted with your website in a very long time.
-It’s true that all of your email subscribers will become unresponsive to your business at one point or another.
+It’s true that all of your email subscribers will become unresponsive to your game at one point or another.

 This means that your current email marketing strategy won’t be reaching them.
 So you need to start retargeting your existing users.